Evaluation Requirement

 What state plans could be used for reference language on how to address the evaluation requirement for Healthy Families America?

-Maryland and Colorado both provide reference language for waiving the evaluation requirement for HFA.
+Colorado provides reference language for waiving the evaluation requirement for HFA.

 Colorado